jamie-mcg/jamie-mcg.github.io/_posts/2024-12-24-diffusion.md

     Figure created by author.
 </div>

+OK, so lets imagine that all these points in the RASPD are points in a sequence, in this space the denoising process (which acts in reverse to the noising process) can be viewed as an autoregressive problem, i.e. at each step, the denoising process needs to predict the next highest frequency in the sequence.
+Pretty cool I think!

+For reference, below is the snapshots of the RASPD during the noising process!

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid path="assets/img/blogs/diffusion/power_spectrum_diffusion.png" class="img-fluid rounded z-depth-1" %}